 Approximate 23-foot building height.
-The primary exterior building materials are concrete wainscotting & fiber-cement panels, metal roofing b.
+The primary exterior building materials are metal siding and roofing.

+b.
 What views in the immediate vicinity would be altered or obstructed?

 None anticipated due to building height restrictions and the locations of the proposed buildings relative to existing buildings.
 Tree removal will change the views from adjacent parcels/buildings.